 intent parameter that accepts values like

-'SHARE', etc. Currently, as of version 4.0, this parameter does not serve a specific purpose.
-It was added to future-proof the SDK and its will provide user-facing changes in the future, but for the moment, it only provides semantic value.
+'SHARE', etc. As of version 4.0, this parameter does not serve a specific purpose.
+It was added to future-proof the SDK and it will provide user-facing changes in the future.

-This is currently not possible.
-When you are challenging another player in the thread for the first time, there's no SDK method to retrieve information about the person being challenged.
-We recommend to use a placeholder name like "opponent" until the second player responds to the invite, when you'll be able to access their information via
+When you're challenging another player in the thread for the first time, there's no SDK method to retrieve information about the person being challenged.
+We recommend using a placeholder name like "opponent" until the second player responds to the invite.
+Once the other player has accepted the invitation to play, you can use

 The most common cause for a bot not receiving webhooks is misconfiguration in the app.
-Please visit our Bot Setup section for a full guide on how to setup your game bot.
-Check your developer dashboard for the following:
+Visit our Bot Setup page for a full guide on how to set up your game bot.

-If you're getting errors as response to the Graph API send calls, it means that one of the following situations is happening:
+If you're getting errors in response to the Graph API send calls, it means one of the following situations is happening:

-For more information please refer to the Send API documentation
+For more information, review the Send API documentation.

-If you're following either of our [Quickstart] or our [Test, Publish, Share] guides you must be familiar with our concept of the Embedded player.
+If you're following our Quickstart or our Test, Publish, Share guides, you must be familiar with our concept of the Embedded player.
 It's a way for you to test your Instant Game running from a local HTTP service in your computer, linked to all live functions of the Instant Games SDK.

-Sometimes when you try this approach, your game can be stuck in the loading.
-Sometimes no message will be displayed in the browser's developer console, and some other times a message will be displayed saying
+Sometimes when you try this approach, your game can be stuck in loading.
+Sometimes no message will be displayed in the browser's developer console, or a message will be displayed saying

 Failed to execute 'postMessage' on 'DOMWindow'.
-These are both manifestations of the same type of error, most commonly caused by your local server is refusing to serve assets because of a certificate issue.
+These stem from the same type of error, most commonly caused by your local server refusing to serve assets because of a certificate issue.

 If that's the case, navigate to the root of your local server (usually

 https://127.0.0.1:8000) and follow your browser's instructions in accepting certificates, or adding a security exception for this website.
-Once you've done that, go back to the Embedded player URL and everything should be working.
+Once you've done that, go back to the Embedded player URL and everything should work as normal.